hypervel/hypervel.org/docs/docs/coroutine.md

 However, process-based concurrency has significant drawbacks.
 The overhead of context switching between processes is substantial, and the concurrent capacity is constrained by available CPU cores.
 Essentially, improving concurrency requires either vertical scaling (more powerful hardware) or horizontal scaling (more servers).
 Even solutions like [Laravel Octane](https://laravel.com/docs/octane) cannot fundamentally address these limitations in I/O-intensive scenarios.

-> For a detailed comparison, see [Why Laravel Hyperf?](/docs/introduction#why-laravel-hyperf)
+> For a detailed comparison, see [Why Hypervel?](/docs/introduction#why-hypervel)

-Unlike Laravel, Laravel Hyperf supports coroutine capabilities out of the box.
+Unlike Laravel, Hypervel supports coroutine capabilities out of the box.
 All th I/O operations are non-blocking I/O throughout the framework.
-Laravel Hyperf achieves true concurrent request processing within each worker process.
+Hypervel achieves true concurrent request processing within each worker process.
 When a coroutine encounters an I/O operation, instead of blocking the entire worker process, it yields control to other coroutines, allowing the worker to continue processing additional requests efficiently.

 ## What is Coroutine?